microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0/Update-MgUserContactFolderContact.md

 # Update-MgUserContactFolderContact

 ## SYNOPSIS
-Update the navigation property contacts in users
+The contacts in the folder.
+Navigation property.
+Read-only.
+Nullable.

 ## SYNTAX